cortexproject/cortex/docs/configuration/config-file-reference.md

 # If a querier disconnects without sending notification about graceful shutdown,
 # the query-frontend will keep the querier in the tenant's shard until the
-# forget delay is passes.
-This feature is useful to reduce the blast radius when
+# forget delay has passed.
+This feature is useful to reduce the blast radius
-# shuffle-sharding is enabled.
+# when shuffle-sharding is enabled.
 # CLI flag: -query-frontend.querier-forget-delay
 [querier_forget_delay: <duration> | default = 0s]